Lucas3oo/solrike-aws-extras/README.md

 In above sample the db-JF2MKOSKOSNFKOSIKQKOS7EXX4 is the resource ID of the DB.

-4) Configure your Java app.
+4) Configure your Java application.
 Configure the database connection as usual but now you don't have to specify any password.
 And the process must run with the role that has the correct permission.
 Either using access key/secret key or using ["instance profiles"](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) (i.e. assign a role to the EC2 or ECS task).